Aaesha-Alteneiji/Foundation-Of-Data-Science/README.md

 Activity Description :

-Exploring NYC Hyperlocal Air Quality
+Exploring NYC Hyperlocal Air Quality by:
+- analyzing the summary statistics on temperature, humidity, and pm25 attributes.
+- analyzing the pm25 average by borough.
+- analyzing the relationship between temperature and humidity.
+- analyzing humidity distribution.
+- analyzing the distribution of pm25 by category.
+- simulating pm25 samples distribution.